 Specifically, 12 of the 13 original states had established the right to counsel before the Federal Constitution was adopted.

 Prior to 1776, the colonial laws of Delaware, Massachusetts, Rhode Island, Pennsylvania, South Carolina, and Virginia included a right to have the assistance of counsel to some degree.
 The specifics varied.
 Some included the right to appointed counsel in all cases, others limited to capital cases (which included felonies at the time), and others to have counsel only to argue points in the law.
 Connecticut had no statute, but as early as 1750 the judicial practice was to appoint counsel in all cases where the defendant requested it, thus making the colony more progressive in action than most other colonies in policy.

 By 1784, the right to counsel was included in the constitutions of the newly established states of Maryland, New Hampshire, New Jersey, and New York.
-North Carolina’s original constitution omitted language on the right to counsel, but it was establish through a 1777 statute instead.
+North Carolina’s original constitution omitted language on the right to counsel, but the General Assembly established the right via a 1777 statute instead.
 And even the independent republic of Vermont, which would eventually join the Union as the 14th state in 1792, had incorporated the right to counsel into its 1777 constitution.